willwray/array_typology/typology.md

 References act as aliases to their bound array;
 they act just as the array itself, including decay-to-pointer.

-Pass-by-reference is the classic idiomatic C++ way to pass arrays.
+Pass-by-reference is the classic idiomatic C++ way to pass arrays
-Pass-by-value induces decay-copy, i.e. decay-to-pointer (if it were
-possible to pass array by value then it'd be costly for large arrays).
-(`std::span` or ranges are now alternatives to pass-by-reference.)
+(C doesn't have reference types so it's pass-by-pointer in C)
+(C++ now has `std::span` and Ranges as alternatives).

 Const lvalue or rvalue ref `const&`, `&&` can bind to rvalue arrays.
 This includes initializer lists, which are materialized to temporary